mikedzikowski/AVDRipAndReplace/README.md

 # AVDRipAndReplace
-A solution to rip and replace and AVD environment
+A solution to rip and replace an AVD environment